Megus/defold-router/README.md

 - string — simply the name of the first scene
 - table — you can pass some input to the first scene.
 Example: ```{"main_menu", {skip_tutorial = true}}```
-- function — if you need to implement some logic to define the first scene (e.g. different scenes for iOS and Android), use this option.
+- function — if you need to implement some logic to define the first scene (e.g., different scenes for iOS and Android), use this option.
 The function should return two values: scene name and scene input table (input table is optional)

 ### State Machine approach